Indeah Clark HEAP entry 2023

 Jo's experience also extends to the Museum of Arts and Culture Yapang where she served in multiple roles across curating, public programs and installation.
 Jo holds a Bachelor of Fine Arts and Design from RMIT University in Melbourne, with post-graduate studies in printmaking from Sydney College of the Arts.
 She also earned an Advanced Diploma of Fine Arts with a major in sculpture from Newcastle Art School, Hunter TAFE, and is nearing completion of a Master of Teaching in Education from The University of Newcastle.

 Entries have now closed.
 Finalists will be announced Friday 26th June.
 Applicants will be notified via email and published on our website.
-If you do not receive and email, please check your junk mail.
+If you do not receive an email, please check your junk mail.
+Images: HEAP 2024 Bianca Vern-Barnett Painting Prize Winner, HEAP 2023 Eddy Lou Works on Paper Prize Winner, HEAP 2025 Performance by local youth band Citruss at the Opening Night.